viktor-kindrat/nodemailer/README.md

 npm i open
 ```

-- Then open folder with extracted repo in terminal and run it useing
+5. Open the folder with the extracted repository in the terminal and run it using the following command:

 ```
 node app
 ```

-- Enter required data in inputs and uploud `.txt` file with needed emails to dashed zone.
+6. Enter the required data in the inputs and upload a `.txt` file with the email addresses to the designated area.

-P.S.
-File should be formated like this:
+Note: The file should be formatted as follows:

 ```
 mail@mail.com